UBC-MDS/chemcalculator/README.md

 ## License

-`chemcalculator` was created by Joyce Wang, Kinslin Lv, Allyson Stoll.
+`chemcalculator` was created by Joyce Wang, Kingslin Lv, Allyson Stoll.
 It is licensed under the terms of the MIT license.

 ### Credits